 Debrah provides external clinical supervision to a number of caseworkers and counsellors in a variety of settings and also offers secondary consultation.
 The purpose of supervision is to enhance the clinical social worker’s professional skills, knowledge, and attitudes in order to achieve competency in providing quality client care.
 It aids in professional growth and development and improves clinical outcomes.

 Debrah holds a Certificate 1V in Training and Assessment.
-She has developed and delivered professional training programs for The Domestic Violence Resource Centre, Victoria on a part time basis since 2002.
-Debrah also works as a Contract Trainer with two other Recognised Training Organisations- Adults Surviving Child Abuse and The Lighthouse Institute.
+She developed and delivered professional training programs for The Domestic Violence Resource Centre, Victoria for 14 years.
+Debrah also worked as a Contract Trainer with two other Recognised Training Organisations; Adults Surviving Child Abuse (The Blue Knot Foundation) and The Lighthouse Institute.